Celtic Claddagh Rings

 All our featured Claddagh rings and Celtic jewelry are handmade in Ireland and hallmarked at Dublin Castle.

 Steeped in the tradition and legends of Galway, the ancient City of the Tribes, the Claddagh Ring has come to be renowned as a symbol of love, friendship and loyalty.

 Claddagh Rings for Women - The History

 The history of the Celtic Claddagh ring is legendary with the story telling us of how a fishing boat from a Galway village was captured by pirates and the crew taken and sold as slaves.
-One of the crew, Richard Joyce (who was due to be married that very week) was sold to a Turkish Gold Smith.
+One of the crew, Richard Joyce (who was due to be married that very week) was sold to a Moorish Gold Smith.
 During his years in captivity he never forgot his love back home and so he made a ring of gold for her which today is known as the Claddagh ring and is famous the world over.